 FYP Supervisor: Colin Fitzpatrick

 ADI Supervisor: Padraic O’Reilly

-Academic Advisor: Michael Connelly

-Introduction and Project Outline:
+1: Introduction and Project Outline:

-This project title was first decided by and partly funded by the Automated Transport and Safety (ATS) department of Analog Devices, Inc. (ADI) Limerick.
+This project title was first specified in consultation with and partly funded by the Automated Transport and Safety (ATS) department of Analog Devices, Inc. (ADI) Limerick.
 The goal come the end of the project is to demonstrate a system which is capable of measuring the heart rate of passengers in a car (one or multiple).
-While this system would never be used in a hospital environment This system would find its place in intelligent vehicles, more specifically in the automated emergency services contact system of intelligent vehicles.
+This system would find its place in intelligent vehicles, more specifically in the automated emergency services contact system of intelligent vehicles.
 At present certain vehicles are fitted with systems which contact the emergency services in the event of a collision, however if more sophisticated passenger monitoring systems were incorporated it would be feasible to send a more detailed report to the emergency services, informing them as to what equipment they will require on site.
 Furthermore, these systems can retain information from the cockpit of the car from before an incident.
 This information would then be compiled into a report detailing the condition of the driver/passengers leading up to an incident.

-To aid this project ADI Limerick have provided an ADI Demorad 24GHz RADAR platform, as well as a selection of their Intellectual Property (IP) which pertains to this research.
+To aid this project ADI Limerick have provided an ADI Demorad 24GHz Radio Detection and Ranging (RADAR) platform, as well as a selection of their Intellectual Property (IP) which pertains to this research.
 The largest majority of the development for this project took place in their European Research and Development Centre, while a large amount of the testing and optimisation took place on the campus of the University of Limerick.
 The IP provided by ADI was presented in both the Python 3.6 and MATLAB R2017b scripting languages.
 In both cases a style of Object-Oriented coding was employed, however during the initial setup of the project the MATLAB scripts ran far smoother and with fewer bugs, hence this was the platform chosen for the remainder of the project.
 Additionally, MATLAB provides an intuitive GUI builder, a tool which became very useful at later stages of the project such as testing and optimising.

-In the following sections of this report will be a quick look at the device being used, a detailing of the code being used as well as explanations behind the mathematics found therein, a brief look at the GUI designed so far, details of what is hoped for in the coming tests and a simple plan for the remainder of the FYP timeline.
+Sections 3 and 4 of this report will be a quick look at the device being used, a detailing of the code being used as well as explanations behind the mathematics found therein and a brief look at the GUI designed so far.
+Sections 5 through 7 provide details of what is hoped for in the coming tests and a simple plan for the remainder of the FYP timeline.

-Literature Survey:
+2: Literature Survey: